balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 allowing new versions of applications to be deployed without affecting the running instances.
 This means that users experience uninterrupted service while updates or maintenance tasks are performed in the background, thus improving the overall user experience and system reliability.

+**Use case-2:**
+Now we have two pods of the same application, which is Nginx.
+In real-time scenarios, we may have many replicas of the same application.
+In that case, when we make a request, to which pod does our request go?
+Services take care of load balancing.
+This means that the service provides load balancing when you have pod replicas; it picks a pod randomly and forwards the request to it.
+So, we don't need to worry about load balancing when we have multiple pods running the same application.
+Services also offer other advantages like service discovery and zero downtime deployments.